Fish Ecology (Spring Semesters)

-This course focuses on the ecology and conservation of fishes in a variety of North American aquatic habitats, and the physical, biological, and human-related factors that influence their distribution and abundance.
-Students learn important themes of basic and applied ecology, including strategies for conserving freshwater resources and biota.
-Communication skills are emphasized, and a scientific paper is required (ESPM C115C / IB C176L, 3 units).
+This course focuses on the ecology and conservation of fishes in a variety of aquatic habitats, with a focus on California, and the physical, biological, and human-related factors that influence their distribution and abundance.
+Students learn important themes of basic and applied ecology, including strategies for conserving California’s aquatic ecosystems as well as the wildlife and people they support (ESPM C115C / IB C176L, 3 units).

 Biology and Geomorphology of Tropical Islands (Fall Semesters, co-taught)

 This undergraduate field course is set on the island of Mo’orea in French Polynesia.
-Students will be exposed to fundamentals of field research, receive hands-on training in field research methods, and gain practical experience in designing and completing an independent research project (ESPM C 107 / IB 158LF, 13 units).
+Students are exposed to fundamentals of field research, receive hands-on training in standard methods, and gain practical experience in designing and completing an independent research project (ESPM C 107 / IB 158LF, 13 units).

-Seminar on Wildlife, Fisheries & Conservation Biology (Fall and Spring Semesters, shared responsibility with Beissinger, Brashares, and Middleton)
+Seminar on Wildlife & Conservation Biology (Fall and Spring Semesters, shared responsibility with Brashares and Middleton)

-Seminars cover a broad range of topics in vertebrate ecology and conservation, often with an eye towards improved mangement and conservation of natural resources.
-This course is a 1 unit per semester, pass/no pass class that meets once per week (ESPM 198 / 298, 1 unit).
+Seminars cover a broad range of topics in applied vertebrate ecology.
+This is a 1 unit, pass/no pass seminar class that meets once per week (ESPM 198 / 298, 1 unit) and can be repeated.

 DeCal on Strawberry Creek Restoration (Spring 2011, ESPM 98 /198, 1-2 units)